amiantos/amiantos/README.md

 ### Hello there 👋

 Welcome to my GitHub profile.
 You will find numerous free things here for your enjoyment.
-Contemplate:
+But first, internalize:

 > People have been thinking too long that art is a privilege of the museums & the rich.
 Art is not business!
 It does not belong to banks & fancy investors.
 Art is food.
 You can't eat it but it feeds you.
 Art has to be cheap & available to everybody.
 Art soothes pain!
 Art wakes up sleepers!
 Art fights against war & stupdity!
 Art sings halleluja!
 Art is for kitchens!
 Art is like good bread!
 Art is like green trees!
 Art is like white clouds in blue sky!
 [ART IS CHEAP!](https://breadandpuppet.org/cheap-art/why-cheap-art-manifesto)